GoogleCloudPlatform/appengine-blobstoremigrator-python/README.md

 is enter the name of a GCS bucket that your application has write access to and click **Start migration**.

+Once complete, all your blobs will have been copied to GCS under the bucket you specified.
+Further, a set of mappings from old blob key to GCS filename and new blob key will be found in Datastore under the kind `_blobmigrator_BlobKeyMapping` (this name can be modified, see "Configuration settings" below).

 ## Re-migrating and catch-up migrations

 The migration tool will skip over blobs that have already been migrated,